 Say Thank You, Not Sorry

 What’s great about saying this is that you take the focus away from your fault, but instead highlight the good qualities of that person.
-When you’re meeting up with a friend but you’re running late, when you get to them, you may be tempted to say “sorry I’m late.”
+When you’re meeting with a co-worker but you’re running late, when you get to them, you may be tempted to say “sorry I’m late.”
 You could say that, but if you hear yourself acknowledging your flaw, even if the fault was unavoidable, you’re slowly disheartened by your inability to make it on time.
 However, if you thank your friend for waiting, it is the same as apologizing, but you instead focus on the good traits of your friend.

 In another scenario, imagine a co-worker is teaching you something necessary for work.
 They aren’t getting paid to do it, you need to learn how to do it to perform your tasks at work, but you’re not learning as fast as either of you would like.
 Yet, you’ve seen your co-worker continuing to patiently train you, even if it means taking time out of their own tasks to manage you.
 Instead of apologizing and pointing out your slowness to learn, apologize and thank them for their patience and time.